Association for Talent Development

 The Association for Talent Development (ATD), formerly American Society for Training & Development (ASTD), is a non-profit association serving those who develop talent in the workplace.

 Membership

 ATD has an international as well as US membership base (more than 120 countries; 100 U.S. chapters; 18 international strategic partners and global networks).
 The association's members work in every industry and sector.

-Capability Model
+Capability model

 ATD has a capability model as a guide for its professional constituency.
-In 2020 ATD introduced a revised “Talent Development Capability Model”, which has been the subject of independent academic study in fields such as instructional design and organizational learning.
-The original model was published in 2004 and has been updated several times since.
-The current model published in 2020, includes three key domains of practice: personal capability, professional capability, and organizational capability that consist of 23 embedded capabilities, and is a framework to guide the TD profession in what practitioners need to know and do to develop themselves, others, and their organizations.
+The original model was published in 2004 and has been updated several times.
+The latest model published in 2020, includes three key domains of practice: personal capability, professional capability, and organizational capability that consist of 23 embedded capabilities, and is a framework to guide the TD profession in what practitioners need to know and do to develop themselves, others, and their organizations.
 This model is a basis for ATD's Certified Professional in Talent Development (CPTD) and Associate Professional in Talent Development (APTD) credentials offered by the ATD Certification Institute.